jerrymusaga/GovMind/USER_STORIES.md

 ---

 *GovMind — AI thinks.
+Your tribe recommends.
 You choose.
 XCM delivers.*